 No, also in Miami and Las Vegas – and a big portfolio of real-estate in Germany.

-I realised that art and architecture have a strong relationship and I started to put art in all the buildings, plazas, rented apartments… We commissioned lots of artists’ work.
+I realised that art and architecture have a strong relationship and I started to put art in all the buildings, plazas, and rented apartments.
+We commissioned lots of artists’ work.
 We buy art for our spaces and also help our tenants to put together collections.

 What kind of art?